What Does a German Look Like? Dealing with Stereotypes

 Maybe it’s the feathered hat?
 Honestly, both of my Opa’s wore hats, but no feathers…

 What a German looks like is changing faster than ever.
 We are in a time of shifting population, but this is not new!
-(Just look at the German National Fussball Bund… it’s a rainbow) And to me, skin and hair color are not as important as what’s in your heart…. or how you integrate yourself into German life.
+Just look at the German National Fussball Bund… it’s a rainbow.
+The controversy they stirred up by putting the players on Kinder Schokolade was absurd. (read that here) And to me, skin and hair color are not as important as what’s in your heart…. or how you integrate yourself into German life.
 In Germany… children whose families came from Turkey or Syria or India speak the language, sing the songs, and are learn culture, the right alongside the other kids.

-(Personally, I the way I spot a German in a crowd?
-Their leather shoes and the ability to wear a scarf well.)
+Personally, I the way I spot a German in a crowd?
+Their leather shoes and the ability to wear a scarf well.
+(Seriously… the scarf gene must be a German thing)

 Dressing in “German” Tracht Is About Connection